Yanqi-Xu/parole/parole/parole_data_diary_public.md

 #### Parole grant rate in cases of a 5-member board, 4-member board and 3-member board.

-Note that here we need to eliminate all the none-motion hearings and only look at hearings at which an actual motion was made.
+Note that here we need to eliminate all the non-motion hearings and only look at hearings at which an actual motion was made.

 ``` r
 # look at how many assessments were approved and total hearings heard by 5,4,3,and2 board members